 How to Make Strawberry Crumble Bars:

-First, you can start by roasting your sunflower seeds.
+First, start by roasting your sunflower seeds.
 You could use roasted sunflower seeds and skip this step, but I like to use raw seeds and roast them myself.
-It only takes 10 minutes and while they’re roasting, you can make the chia seed jam.
+It only takes 10 minutes and while they’re roasting, make the chia seed jam.
 For the jam, you can use any berries you’d like.
 Strawberries are my favorite, but I think raspberries would be great as well.
-Even cherries – I’m definitely trying that one soon.
-So to make the chia jam, simply put the frozen strawberries (or other berries) in a small saucepan.
+To make the chia jam, simply put the strawberries (or other berries) in a small saucepan.
 Heat them over medium-high heat, covered for 8 minutes until soften.
 Then mash them with a potato masher or a fork and stir in the chia seeds, vanilla and salt.
 You then reduce the heat and let it simmer for 10 minutes, the jam should thicken during cooking.
-After it’s done cooking, you remove it from the heat and let it cool.
+After it’s done cooking, remove it from the heat and let it cool.
 It should continue to thicken as it cools.
 If you want something sweeter, feel free to add a few tablespoons of maple syrup or honey to the jam.

 Nut-Free Strawberry Vanilla Crumble Bars

 Strawberry Vanilla Chia Jam